2025 Solar Incentives Guide for Rock Island, IL - Tax Credits & Rebates

 Federal Solar Incentives

-More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Rock Island solar panel installation expert directly.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Rock Island solar panel installation expert directly.

 State & Local Solar Incentives